Article

 Context about who your customer is, what they’ve told your team in the past, their shopping history, and more is crucial for delivering a seamless experience across channels.
 Additionally, utilizing customer service software with omnichannel routing enables you to direct tickets across channels to team members based on availability, capacity, and ticket priority.

-3. Offer self-service options
+6. Offer self-service options

 FAQ pages, community forums, helpful articles, and other data-driven content can help your customers solve issues on their own rather than reaching out to a live agent.
-You can also use AI chatbots as a resource to provide quick answers and point customers in the right direction.
+You can also use AI agents as a resource to provide quick answers and point customers in the right direction.
 Make sure your content is accurate and up to date since an unhelpful article can create a negative experience.

-4. Provide personalization
+8. Provide personalization

-6. Deliver proactive experiences
+9. Deliver proactive experiences

 A top-tier customer experience anticipates customers’ needs and stays ahead of problems before they escalate—or before they even happen.
 Being proactive creates a unique experience that feels personal and helps build trust and customer loyalty.

-7. Use data and analytics
+10. Use data and analytics

 Data and analytics can pen a novel of consumer information, detailing customer support team efficiency, general consumer satisfaction with business interactions, consumer behavior trends, and more.

-Refining your product and processes with the customer in mind starts with interpreting this data and how it relates to your business, helping you understand pain points, needs, and future goals.
+Refining your product and processes with the customer in mind starts with interpreting this data and how it relates to your business, helping you understand customer pain points, needs, and future goals.
 Any collected data can be invaluable to improve the CX.

 Elevate your customer experience with Zendesk